CupNoodles27/DRG-Tips-and-Tricks/README.md

 * Drill under a loot bug to make it flip upside down.
 Then it’ll scatter minerals downwards when it dies.
 Useful for golden loot bugs.
 [Example](https://www.reddit.com/r/DeepRockGalactic/comments/t21335/tip_flip_golden_loot_bugs_upside_down_to_collect/)

-* You can drill into the ground and ledge grab as you fall to cancel fall damage.
-[Example](https://www.youtube.com/watch?v=qAj5yfhTAaU)

 * [?]
 You can ledge grab off EPC shots as host to cancel all fall damage

 * Creating zones of hot rock in magma core by EPC mining or using C4 can act as a replacement for bug repellant platforms, since hot rock [repels bugs](https://www.youtube.com/watch?v=O9ZIRJq_LIU).